 Mabamba Swamp suited in Entebbe a good destination for birding Safari, it is one of Uganda’s sought destination located east of Entebbe along the shores of Lake Victoria filled with Marshy Payrus and Water Plants.
 This swamp is an important Birding destination and can be accessed by a number of routes from Kampala.
 There are 300 species of birds the wetland hosts, and birding is done on a motorized boat.
 Many flock migrants come in the months of October and March, Mabamba is a home to many endangered species, other birds include African pygmy goose, Grey Crowned Crane, Black Heron, Blue cheeked Bee Eater, Common Squacco Parrot, Common Bulbul, Malachite Kingfisher, Little egret, Red Headed Love Bird, Pied wig tail, Shinning Bul kingfisher, Green cormorant, Purple Heron, White throated Bee Eater, Yellow Backed Weaver, Yellow fronted tinker bird, Harmer Kop, Ross Turaco, Great white Pelican.

 Mgahinga National Park is smallest of all Uganda’s protected areas covering an area space of 33.3 square kilometers, it is home to Nyakagezi Gorilla Family and the only place to find golden Monkeys, the national park is the continuation of the great Virunga Volcanoes tipped between the border of Democratic Republic of Congo and Rwanda.
 There are number of guided forest walks and Hikes allowing to see many species which include Dusky Turtle dove, Rwenzori Turaco, White Starred Robin, Graver Warbler, Rwenzori Batis, Strange Weaver, Shelley’s Crimson, Crimson Wig, Yellow Eyed Black flycatcher, colored Apalis, Dusky Long tailed cuckoo among others.
-Excellent viewpoints include the community area, gorge trail, and the bamboo trail along this area is there are high chances of meeting the golden monkey while birding
+Excellent viewpoints include the community area, gorge trail, and the bamboo trail along this area is there are high chances of meeting the golden monkey during bird watching in Uganda.

 Nile River is one of the longest rivers in the world and a great point to see birds in Jinja, boating along the Nile will give an incredible view of birds and key species include the Rock Pratincols, Great Blue Turacos, African Open billed stocks, Giant Kingfisher among other birds, besides birding one can enjoy the beautiful sceneries tubing along the Nile, Boat cruise to the source of the Nile, Sun downers, and Quad Biking.